Thodupuzha Assembly constituency

 Thodupuzha State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
-It is also one of the seven state legislative assembly constituencies included in Idukki Lok Sabha constituency.
+It is also one of the seven state legislative assembly constituencies included in Idukki Lok Sabha constituency.The current MLA of Thodupuzha is Apu John Joseph of Kerala Congress,who is currently serving as the Chief Whip in the government of Kerala.

 Local self-governed segments

 Thodupuzha Assembly constituency is composed of the following local self-governed segments: